 If you are a homeowner in the UK then your home is subject to Council Tax.
 Council tax is levied at different rates (bands) and is dependent on the value of your home.
 However concessions are available.

 There are Council Tax reductions for persons with Special Needs, subject to certain conditions.

 I was recently made aware of the following organisation via the headmaster of the school my son now attends.

 Cool2Care was founded in 2007 by Phil Conway, the father of a disabled boy.
 It is an organisation that brings together families of disabled children with people who want to care for them.

 A parent at the Twenty One & Co group (a Down’s Syndrome support group providing speech & language therapy) we attend recently made the following observation:

 “It can be difficult to get well fitting shoes for our children.
-Personally, Crocs were a great success for us this summer and I found a [...]
+Personally, Crocs were a great success for us this summer and I found a wide fitting shoe from [...]